David L. and Elsie M. Dodd Professor of Finance

-I am a Professor of Finance and Entrepreneurship at Caltech.
-I am also a Research Associate at the National Bureau of Economic Research (NBER), a co-editor of the Journal of Economics & Management Strategy and Associate Editor at the Journal of Corporate Finance.
+I am the David L. and Elsie M. Dodd Professor of Finance at Columbia Business School and co-director of the Private Equity Program.
+I am also a Research Associate at the National Bureau of Economic Research (NBER), an associate editor at the Review of Financial Studies, Journal of Financial Economics and Journal of Corporate Finance and co-editor of the Journal of Economics & Management Strategy.

 March 2021, Working paper